My name is Federico Mossa, and this blog reflects some of the experiences as part of the Class of 2017 at Stanford Graduate School of Business.

 - Music has been my overwhelming passion since my childhood.
 I am self-taught in guitar/bass guitar/piano and I have recorded four albums, playing all instruments myself, for the pure pleasure of self-expression and creation.
-You can find my music (in Italian!) on my personal website and on streaming services like Spotify.
+You can find me on Spotify!

 - I pursued a Bachelor in Public Management and a MSc in Finance at Bocconi University in Milan from 2003 to 2008.

 - In the summer of 2008 I moved to London to start my career at Morgan Stanley.
-After a few months I realized that investment banking was not the right professional path for me, and decided to switch to the music industry.
+I soon realized that investment banking was not the right professional path for me, and switched to the music industry.

 - I worked at Universal Music from 2009 to 2015, with increasing responsibility in business development and analytics.

 - In September 2015, I moved to Stanford to start an exciting new chapter of my life at the GSB.